Vivek-Ramdurg/Devops_portfolio_/README.md

-Devops Project With CICD pipeline
+Devops Project With CICD pipeline.